SOLD to Angela M in Merrimack, NH on 11/15/2018

 This is a classic turn-of-the-century oak barn beam.
 Once finished, this reclaimed wood mantel hosts a burnt orange base with accents of umber and brunette.
 The face of the mantel has as some nice cracks or checks that are the result of 100 years of drying.
 There are also a few nail holes in there.
-The top is similar with a few more nail holes and a few less cracks.
+The top is similar but with a few more nail holes and fewer cracks.
 There’s a little nice toning toward the left end.
 The bottom (actually, it could be flipped and become the top) has some pleasant cracking as well as some nice old black staining to add interest.

 Semi-circular lines are visible throughout the piece.
 These lines are traces of where the 34- to 56-inch sawblade’s teeth cut the original tree.
 Sometimes one tooth was out of alignment, so its marks became more accented than the others.
 You can see the stronger lines every inch or so.
 If you have not seen one of these saws in action, it is a real treat.
 You can see a video of an antique sawmill in operation on YouTube.